How to claim a refund for non-refundable train or bus tickets

 - Letter from a hospital, showing date of admission.
 Letters from GP's/doctors are not accepted.

-- Your original tickets, which you may need to send to us by post.
+- Your original tickets, which you may need to return by post.

 Compensation is usually only awarded when the death of a husband/wife, child, parent or grandparent results in the traveller attending a funeral during the time of the travel.